DDI-Talent/python-shiny-app-template/README.md

 7. Go to your Applications -> All section in shinyapps.io and click on the arrow next to basic-app
 8. You should see your Shiny app in a browser at a URL similar to `https://b12345.shinyapps.io/basic-app/`

-## 6 Subsequent pushes
+## 6. Subsequent pushes

 1. Now that you have a deployment, we want to tell GitHub to push changes to that deployment rather than add a new one.
+2. We need to edit a hidden file.
+To view hidden files in VSCode open File > Preferences > Settings
+3. Search for `Files: Exclude`
+4. Hover over the entry that looks like `**/.*` and delete it.
-2. Open the `deploy-shiny.yml` file in your VSCode IDE.
+3. Open the `.github/workflows/deploy-shiny.yml` file in your VSCode IDE.
 Add the `-a` flag to the bottom of the file:

 ```yml